 This is the itinerary we made in Sri Lanka, some 1600 km around the island with the small side trips.

-To see what else we did on the tropical paradise island check out my other posts on Sri Lanka and the main post What to See in Sri Lanka with the whole route description.
-The main post also explains you how we arranged our trip.
+To see what else we did on the tropical paradise island check out my other posts on Sri Lanka and the main post What to See in Sri Lanka, the Jungle Island with the whole route description.
+The main post also explains you how our trip was arranged.